 Regardless of borders, the job market is now a globalised proposition.
 Effective training and education are the real keys to safeguarding employment in the UK, with properly enforced wage regulations to protect all workers, meaning migrants would not be able to out-compete simply because they agree to lower pay.

-Tighter border control might seem like an easy fix for migration imbalances, but I’d argue tackling such underlying issues would provide more efficient and equitable solutions for everyone in the long term.
+Tighter border control might seem like an easy fix for migration imbalances, but we’re already seeing the impact of that argument on the labour market, particularly for seasonal workers since we left the EU.
+I’d argue tackling the underlying issues would provide more efficient and equitable solutions for everyone in the long term.